slava-t/server-provider/README.md

   - `errors` indicates the number of instances for which errors occurred while releasing
   - `servers` an array of objects corresponding to each instance in the batch
     - `id` is the id of the instance
-    - 'success' is true if the instance has been released successfully, otherwise is false
+    - `success` is true if the instance has been released successfully, otherwise is false
-    - 'error' is the error occurred while trying to release the instance
+    - `error` is the error occurred while trying to release the instance
 ### async ServerProvider.prototype.releaseOlderThan(timeInMinutes)
 Releases all instances created with this API which are older than the time provided in minutes.